Thanatisia/SharedSpace/Docs/Programming/Mobile-App-Development/Android/Quickstart topic and references/android-application-development-from-the-command-line.md

                             - layout/ : Directory containing frontend code that will be linked to the backend source code
                                 + activity_main.xml
                             - drawable/ : Drawable files are assets/images that can be added into the project to be displayed in the application
+                            - mipmap/ : Mipmaps are drawable files primarily to design launcher icons; this folder is for placing your app/launcher icons only
-                            - values : string/text-related key-value mapping XML files
+                            - values/ : string/text-related key-value mapping XML files
+                                + colors.xml : Contains color name-value definitions and mappings
                                 + strings.xml : Contains string variable key-value mappings
+                                + styles.xml : Contains application themes applicable in the application

 - AndroidManifest.xml
     - Explanation